steveschnepp/blog.pwkf.org/_posts/2022-05-30-many-ways-of-blinking-led.md

 There's 2 basic electronics components that allow for a response that varies in time:

-* Condensators
+* Capacitors
 * Inductors

 So, every Blink almost always comes down to using one of those 2 components.
-Yet, condensators are much more using in reality[^1], as they have a voltage response whereas inductors have a current response.
+Yet, capacitors are much more using in reality[^1], as they have a voltage response whereas inductors have a current response.

 Storing current being much less practical than storing voltage, as current